 - Lending/ Borrowing Platforms.

-Liquidity pools are networks to provide liquidity (funds) for trading.
-Stakers can stake or deposit their assets in the pools as a liquidity provider and receive a share of the transaction fees in return.
+Liquidity pools are networks that provide liquidity (funds) for trading.
+Stakers can stake or deposit their assets in the pools as liquidity providers and receive a share of the transaction fees in return.

-In the meantime, the stakers have access to their tokens and can trade them.
-It is possible because the stakers receive the rewards based on the number of tokens they have staked and the period of staking.
+In the meantime, the stakeholders have access to their tokens and can trade them.
+This is possible because the stakeholders receive rewards based on the number of tokens they have staked and the staking period.

-Liquid staking is also a part of lending/ borrowing networks where stakers work as lenders who provide funds for borrowers and receive interest for their participation.
-In this process, too, the stakers can access their tokens and trade them.
+Liquid staking is also a part of lending/ borrowing networks, where stakers work as lenders who provide funds for borrowers and receive interest for their participation.
+In this process, stakeholders can also access and trade their tokens.

-Let’s get a bit more technical and learn how crypto liquid staking works.
+Let’s get more technical and learn how crypto liquid staking works.

 Crypto liquid staking works by letting the stakers stake their assets into a pool or platform, where their staked assets aid in supporting the network.

-In return for their participation in the network activities, the stakers are rewarded a certain number of cryptocurrencies according to the staking period and the amount they have staked.
+In return for participating in the network activities, the stakeholders are rewarded with a certain number of cryptocurrencies according to the staking period and the amount they have staked.

-We mentioned different types of staking in the above sections, and here we’ll compare the two most common staking types: Liquid (Soft) and Validator (Hard).
+In the above sections, we mentioned different types of staking.
+Here, we’ll compare the two most common staking types: Liquid (Soft) and Validator (Hard).

 Liquid Staking vs. Validator Staking

-As mentioned earlier, both Liquid and Validator staking enable users to make some easy passive income by holding their cryptocurrencies in crypto wallets.
-But as you may know, they have similarities and differences; let’s see what they are.
+As mentioned earlier, both Liquid and Validator staking enable users to earn easy passive income by holding their cryptocurrencies in crypto wallets.
+But as you may know, they have similarities and differences; let’s examine them.

 Feature | Liquid Staking | Validator Staking |